stonepros/stone/doc/releases/octopus.rst

 General
 ~~~~~~~

-* A new deployment tool called **cephadm** has been introduced that
+* A new deployment tool called **stoneadm** has been introduced that
-  integrates Ceph daemon deployment and management via containers
+  integrates Stone daemon deployment and management via containers
   into the orchestration layer.
 For more information see
-  :ref:`cephadm`.
+  :ref:`stoneadm`.
 * Health alerts can now be muted, either temporarily or permanently.
-* Health alerts are now raised for recent Ceph daemons crashes.
+* Health alerts are now raised for recent Stone daemons crashes.
 * A simple 'alerts' module has been introduced to send email
   health alerts for clusters deployed without the benefit of an
   existing external monitoring infrastructure.